Platform Design Litigation

 Empirical Research in Tech Litigation

-KGI and Georgetown University’s Communication, Culture & Technology (CCT) program are collaborating on a mulit-year interdisciplinary research project to understand how empirical research is used in technology litigation in the US.
+KGI and Georgetown University’s Communication, Culture & Technology (CCT) program are collaborating on a multi-year interdisciplinary research project to understand how empirical research is used in technology litigation in the US.
 Amid ongoing debates about platform design and online harms, this research project is mapping how and under what circumstances empirical evidence informs legal arguments and judicial reasoning in technology policy litigation in select cases.

 As courts consider cases related to addictive design, consumer protection, age verification, and digital platform regulation, this project will map how empirical evidence informs legal arguments and judicial reasoning in technology policy litigation in select cases.